lorenzomagnino/lorenzomagnino/README.md

 ## 🧩 Ongoing Research

 My research lies in multi-agent robotics systems.
-My goal is to achieve collective artificial intelligence in the real world.
+My goal is to achieve collective artificial intelligence in the real world

 ## 🔬 Featured Publications